villano-lab/ntransporter/README.md

 ### Evaluating Group Constants

 The evaluation of most group constants requires knowledge of the flux $\phi(E)$.
-We use a zeroth-order approximation $\phi(E)\propto 1/E$, the derivation of which relies on the following approximations:
+We use a zeroth-order approximation for fast groups of $\phi(E)\propto 1/E$, the derivation of which relies on the following approximations:

 - Assume s-wave scattering: $\Sigma_s(E'\rightarrow E)=\frac{\Sigma_s(E')}{(1-\alpha)E'}$ when $E<E'<E/\alpha$